 High School Dual Enrollment is a coursework acceleration program that allows qualified high school students to begin postsecondary coursework while earning credits toward the high school diploma.
-Dual Enrollment is established by law (s.
-1007.271, F.S.), and Florida State University operates its program in accordance with local articulation agreements.
 Dual Enrollment is available to local school district, private and charter school, and home school secondary students.

 Participation in High School Dual Enrollment has several advantages for students planning to pursue a college degree.
-It allows qualified students the opportunity to take college classes, free of tuition and fees, while they are still in high school.
-These students will have access to rigorous postsecondary courses while reducing the time and cost of completing the college degree.
-However, students taking dual enrollment courses must recognize that dual enrollment course grades will become a permanent part of the college transcript and will be factored into future applications to other colleges and universities.
-Therefore, dual enrollment students must work closely with the Panama City Office of Admissions & Records, the faculty, and the staff for ongoing academic advisement and support.
+Early access to postsecondary courses will reduce the time and cost of completing a college degree with courses offered free of tuition and fees while you are still in high school.
+All dual enrollment course grades will become a permanent part of your college transcript and will be factored into future applications to other colleges and universities.

 A secondary student must meet the following requirements in order to be eligible to participate in the High School Dual Enrollment Program at Florida State University:

 - Must be a secondary student with a 3.9 weighted high school GPA on a minimum of 12 graded credits to include:

 - 2 mathematics credits, one of which must be Algebra II or higher

 - Must have the following ACT or SAT standardized test sub-scores:

 - Math 21